-Q: I have read your recommendation of ‘Knock Out’ rose but didn’t find anything on the proper way to deadhead them.
+Q: I have read your recommendation of ‘Knock Out’ rose but didn’t find anything on the proper way to deadhead/prune them.
 How do you do it?

 A: ‘Knock Out’ rose is a plant I can wholeheartedly recommend to any gardener.
 It blooms so heavily, it is so pest resistant and it is so tough, hardly anyone has a bad experience with it.

-I get deep red blooms from April until October.
+Mine has deep red blooms each summer.
 ‘Double Knock Out’, ‘Blushing Knock Out’ and ‘Pink Knock Out’ are also on the market.

 ‘Knock Out’ blooms continuously from April thru October if the faded blooms are removed regularly.